AshleyF/Forthkit/library/turtle/readme.md

 : plot valid? if point-x point-y set then ;
 ```

 We can `plot` a dot where the turtle is, assuming it's a valid point on the canvas (`valid?`).
-Note that it's a common naming convention to end predicate words with `?` in the name.
+Note that it's a common naming convention to end the names of predicate words with `?`.

 ```forth
 : point-x x @ width 2 / + 0.5 + floor ;